 History and Theory electives are rotated through a 3 year cycle.
 Not all currently approved electives, listed below are offered.
-Course descriptions are given for electives likely to be offered in 2000, subject to student enrolments and staffing.
+Course descriptions are given for electives likely to be offered in 2001. subject to student enrolments and staffing.

-The Western Tradition
+The Western Tradition 1116 vvestern Hauluon

-The western Tradition SAHT2601 Art of Ancient Cultures SAHT2602 Early Christian, Islamic and Other Cultures SAHT2603 Medieval and Renaissance Cultures of Europe SAHT2604 Mannerism, Baroque and Revolution (not offered in 2000) SAHT2605 Avant Garde, Academy.
-Colonialism: Early Nineteenth Century Europe (not offered in 2000) SAHT2606 The Painting of Modern Life: French and British Painting 1850-1890 SAHT2607 Modernism and the Twentieth Century Experience of Modernity 1891-1951 SAHT2608 Reading the Country (not offered in 2000) SAHT2609 Postindustrialisation, Postmodernity and Postmodernism 1952-2000 (not offered in 2000) SAHT2610 Histories of Women Artists (not offered in 2000) SAHT2611 Art and Revolution: Visions of a New Order from Unity to Fragmentation (not offered in 2000) Australian Ar t History SAHT2621 Terra Australis: Contact, Aboriginal Art.
-Settlement (not offered in 2000) SAHT2622 Australian art and culture 1870-World War Two (not offered in 2000) SAHT2623 Angry Penguins SAHT2624 Contemporary Australian Art and Culture SAHT2625 Australian Identity Through Art and Design (not offered in 2000) SAHT2626 Koori and Associated Cultures (not offered in 2000) SAHT1627 Aboriginal Art-Outsiders Looking In (not offered in 2000) Art and Asia- Pacific Colonialism and Art: Orientalism and Primitivism
+SAHT2601 Art of Ancient Cultures SAHT2602 Early Christian, Islamic and Other Cultures SAHT2603 Medieval and Renaissance Cultures of Europe SAHT2604 Mannerism, Baroque and Revolution (not offered in 2001) SAHT2605 Avant Garde, Academy, Colonialism: Early Nineteenth Century Europe (not offered in 2001) SAHT2606 The Painting of Modern Life: French and British Painting 1850-1890 SAHT2607 Modernism and the Twentieth Century Experience of Modernity 1891-1951 SAHT2608 Reading the Country (not offered in 2001) SAHT2609 Postindustrialisation, Postmodernity and Postmodernism 1952-2000 (not offered in 2001) SAHT2610 Histories of Women Artists (not offered in 2001) SAHT2611 Art and Revolution: Visions of a New Order from Unity to Fragmentation (not offered in 2001)

+Australian Art History SAHT2621 Terra Australis: Contact, Aboriginal Art, Settlement (not offered in 2001) SAHT2622 Australian art and culture 1870-World War Two (not offered in 2001) SAHT2623 Angry Penguins SAHT2624 Contemporary Australian Art and Culture SAHT2625 Australian Identity Through Art and Design (not offered in 2001) SAHT2626 Koori and Associated Cultures (not offered in 2001) SAHT1627 Aboriginal Art-Outsiders Looking In

+Art and Asia-Pacific

-SAHT2631 Colonialism and Art: Orientalism and Primitivism SAHT2632 The Arts of the Pacific SAHT2633 Peripheral Visions 1: Postcolonial Perspectives on Art SAHT3634 Peripheral Visions 2: Perspectives on Colonial Postcolonial and Peripheral Art Practices in Asia, India, South East Asia and Australasia
+SAHT2631 Colonialism and Art: Orientalism and Primitivism SAHT2632 The Arts of the Pacific SAHT2633 Peripheral Visions 1: Postcolonial Perspectives or Art

+Peripheral Visions 2: Perspectives on Colonial, SAHT3634

+Postcolonial and Peripheral Art Practices in Asia,

+India.
+South East Asia and Australasia